CAV-YEAR1/UGV/README.md

 To calibrate, unplug and plug it back
 Press buttons for the movement

+The ultrasonics folder shows readings of two ultrasonic sensors operating from the same trigger

+configure the sensors with the jetson as shown in the wiring diagram **FIXME - wiring diagram need to be updated for 2 Sensors
+Run make file in the example folder to construct the executable run executable as root user

 ## Deployment
 Run the program with
 python UGV_GUI.py

+For ultrasonics:
+See the [usablePorts.txt] file for info on which GPIO ports can be used and info on each port being used function This file also contains information on how the original code from JetsonHacks was modified to support 2 ultrasonics

 ## Contributing